 Preparatory programs may also be relevant for a mature-aged applicant returning to study after a long gap, or someone from an educationally disadvantaged background.

 If you don’t have the specified prior knowledge, or don’t meet the prerequisites for a particular course, you might consider doing a preparatory program.

 Bridging programs are primarily designed to ‘bridge the gap’ in knowledge for specific study areas, for example maths, physics and chemistry.
 Universities often run bridging programs over summer, in time for the start of the first semester in March.
 Speak with a course advisor to see if you meet the subject prerequisites specified for your chosen course.

 Foundation studies and enabling programs

 Many universities offer foundation studies or enabling programs to people who lack the formal educational qualifications to enter university without some further preparation.
 This group may include people who have not completed secondary schooling, have experienced significant disadvantage or are perhaps returning to study after a long absence.
 Courses usually run for 12 months and include topics such as critical thinking and writing, using information technology, introduction to university, working in groups etc.

 TAFE introductory and vocational courses

 Some TAFE providers offer introductory courses, ranging from 5 days to 6 months in length.
 These programs are designed to provide you with an opportunity to explore further study opportunities (e.g. languages, or preparation for study) or learn a specific skill (e.g. Introduction to Barista).

-Contact your chosen TAFE, university or private provider for more information, or talk to an NDCO for assistance.
+Contact your chosen TAFE, university or private provider for more information.